-How risk is managed Risk assessment Service providers including AIFM, Investment Adviser, Company Secretary, auditor, and corporate broker monitor disclosure Probability: Low to moderate obligations and liaise with the Board to ensure Impact: requirements are met.
-Moderate Movement: No change The Board receives regular updates on relevant Probability: regulatory changes (and prospective changes) from its professional advisers.
-Low Impact: • High property investment and ESG has a particularly Movement: high profile at this time.
-The Investment Adviser uses an ESG pre-acquisition checklist to review purchases and also to ensure that the No change current portfolio is monitored, and that works are carried out as appropriate, with tenant's Service providers including AIFM, Investment Adviser, Company Secretary, auditor, and corporate broker monitor disclosure obligations and liaise with the Board to ensure requirements are met.
+Failure to properly disclose information to investors or regulators in accordance with various disclosure rules and regulations.
+Examples include AIFMD investor disclosures, annual reporting requirements, marketing/promotion disclaimers, data protection regulations etc. Service providers including AIFM, Investment Adviser, Company Secretary, auditor, and corporate broker monitor disclosure obligations and liaise with the Board to ensure requirements are met.
+Low to moderate Impact: Moderate Movement: No change 17.
+Regulatory Change New regulations or changes to existing regulations (particularly in relation to climate change) could result in sub-optimal performance of the Group or, in worst case, inability to continue as a viable business.
 The Board receives regular updates on relevant regulatory changes (and prospective changes) from its professional advisers.
 The Investment Adviser monitors the impact of emerging legislation across all aspects of property investment and ESG has a particularly high profile at this time.
-The Investment Adviser uses an ESG pre-acquisition checklist to review purchases and also to ensure that the current portfolio is monitored, and that works
+The Investment Adviser uses an ESG preacquisition checklist to review purchases and also to ensure that the current portfolio is monitored, and that works are carried out as appropriate, with tenant's agreement, to prevent asset depreciation.
+Probability: Low Impact: High Movement: No change

-Emerging risks
+Emerging Risks

-The Board take account of and consider emerging risks as part of its risk management assessment.
+The Board takes account of and considers emerging risks as part of its risk management assessment.